 e.
 Coat all vegetables with a large drizzle of olive oil, rub in garlic and mixed herbs

 f.
 Bake for about 25 min until all vegetables are cooked (test with point of a knife)

 g.
 Once cooked, cool, slice larger chunks of vegetables into smaller pieces, keep refrigerated until ready to use.

 3. The dressing – Mix the basil pesto, Greek yogurt, lemon juice and zest together, add a small amount of water to create a smooth, pouring consistency

 b.
-Place every thing except oil into food processor and blitz until ground, gradually add oil to make paste whilst machine is running, is slightly thick add some water to thin down slightly – Pesto done!
+Place everything except oil into a food processor and blitz until ground, gradually add oil to make paste whilst machine is running, is slightly thick add some water to thin down slightly – Pesto done!

 d.
 Thin down with some more water if required, wrap and refrigerate

 b.
-Once to boil cover with lid and remove from heat.
+Once to boil cover with a lid and remove from heat.

 c.
 Rest for 15min (Set a timer) – covered